Farama-Foundation/ViZDoom/scenarios/README.md

-#Scenarios Description:
+# Scenarios  Decription:

 Scenarios contained in iwad files do not support action constraints, death penalty and living rewards.
 Every mention of any settings that are not included in iwads will be specified with "(config)".

-##BASIC
+## BASIC
 The purpose of the scenario is just to check if using this framework to train some AI i 3D environment is feasible.